zwhitchcox/hitchcoxaesthetics.com/roadmap.md

-move services to db with content
+- move services to db with content
+- on home page, make all services as well as about info
+- maybe add pricing info

 ```yml
 cookie-stepper: